DeathstrokeN/Model-predictive-control/README.md

 must use the Matlab MPC toolbox.
 The Simulink file simSoufflerie.slx simulates the blower and the three PI loops.

-The process is described by a matrix of transfer functions.
+The process is identified as a matrix of transfer functions.